menakaprabu/hello-world/README.md

 Using sshagent run the docker container in the remote machine(dev server).

-What would be the purpose of each stage in CICD pipeline Once any git push happens  - Build and Test job gets triggered.
+What would be the purpose of each stage in CICD pipeline Once git push happens  - Build and Test job gets triggered.
 SONAR - To validate that the code adhere the coding standard and junit coverages.
 (Setup the coverage as 85% so that maximum code is covered)
 Deployment job - Deploy the docker container in the pre-prod or prod environment.

+What CICD tool/service would you use?
+Jenkins, Docker, gradle